 Total Production: 1600 bottles

 Vineyard: 80-year-old vines on alluvial soil with slate, granite, and quartz.

-Cellar: Long spontaneous fermentation at naturally low temperature, followed by at least 30 months of aging in 10 hl foudres (Garbelotto, Slavonic oak), French 500-liter demi-muid, and 300-liter amphora (10%).
-No fining or filtration, only a very little sulfur added at bottling.
+Cellar: Long spontaneous fermentation at naturally low temperature, followed by at least 30 months of aging in 10 hl foudres (Garbelotto, Slavonic oak) and French 500-liter demi-muid.
+No fining or filtration, no sulfur added.

 Personality: Notable for its balance.
 The nose is intense, with kirsch aromas, clean and well-defined red fruit, accompanied by a subtle hint of balsam and flowers and a suggestion of cacao and minerals.
 The taste starts straight, vertical, and very crystalline, with medium weight, warm and juicy and tremendously clean, with a silky tannic structure, and the end is exceptionally long, voluptuous, and fresh.